edwardfoofoo14/ALICE-keyboard-/README.md

 This is my SELENE, my project for the Blueprint Hack Club event!

-The board uses an ALICE layout with added F rows, inspired by Dante from Devil May Cry (my favourite character).
-The case follows a stacked acrylic design, taking inspiration from Adelheid and Arisu, both ALICE style keyboards.

-The stacked acrylic case consists of 10 machine cut acrylic plates, each 3 mm thick and A3 sized, screwed together.
-I chose this construction because acrylic produces a clackier sound profile and is more cost effective than many alternative case materials.
+The board uses an ALICE layout with added F rows, it is inspired by Dante from Devil May Cry (my favourite character).
+It uses a stacked acrylic format which I took inspiration from Adelheid, and Arisu which are both Alice keyboards.
+The stacked acrylic mentioned is a collection of 10, 3mm, A3 sized, machine cut acrylic plates screwed together, I chose this method in particular because the material will generate a "clackier" sound profile and is also more cost effective that other methods.

 ---